-allows anyone to be an "agent" representative.
-There are no limits on who may serve as an "agent," but to become accredited, an agent must file a "self-certification of admission information concerning practice before any other court, bar, or State or Federal agency, an affirmative determination of character and fitness by VA, and a written examination."
-In addition, and unique among the agencies in the sample (and to my knowledge, all agencies), both attorneys and agents must satisfy a CLE requirement of 3 hours during the year following accreditation, and 3 hours of CLE within 3 years of accreditation and every 2 years after that.
-Non-attorney agents do not get the presumption of good character that attorneys get.
-Instead, they must affirmatively demonstrate good character and reputation as well as competence.
-But both attorneys and agents must submit the same information to the VA relative to character and reputation and the same types of evidence showing a lack of good character and reputation applies to both groups.
-In addition, both types of representative must achieve a passing score on a written exam administered by the VA. $^{50}$ Finally, the VA has two special rules for certain non-attorney representatives.
-The first enables certain service organizations to become "recognized" and designate members or employees of that organization to be accredited representatives of that organization if certain requirements are satisfied.
-The second permits some non-attorneys to serve as a representative for a single claim without going through the full accreditation process if the representative does not take compensation for the services provided.52
+43The most comparable agency in this respect is USPTO, which also has an extensive process, including a allows anyone to be an "agent" representative.
+There are no limits on who may serve as an "agent," but to become accredited, an agent must file a "self-certification of admission information concerning practice before any other court, bar, or State or Federal agency, an affirmative determination of character and fitness by VA, and a written examination."44 In addition, and unique among the agencies in the sample (and to my knowledge, all agencies), both attorneys and agents must satisfy a CLE requirement of 3 hours during the year following accreditation, 45 and 3 hours of CLE within 3 years of accreditation and every 2 years after that.
+46 Non-attorney agents do not get the presumption of good character that attorneys get.
+Instead, they must affirmatively demonstrate good character and reputation as well as competence.47 But both attorneys and agents must submit the same information to the VA relative to character and reputation48 and the same types of evidence showing a lack of good character and reputation applies to both groups.
+49 In addition, both types of representative must achieve a passing score on a written exam administered by the VA.
+50 Finally, the VA has two special rules for certain non-attorney representatives.
+The first enables certain service organizations to become "recognized" and designate members or employees of that organization to be accredited representatives of that organization if certain requirements are satisfied.51 The second permits some non-attorneys to serve as a representative for a single claim without going through the full accreditation process if the representative does not take compensation for the services provided.52

 Agency permission of non-attorney representation raises several questions that go beyond the scope of this study.
 One question is how often claimants use attorney representatives compared to non-attorney representatives, or no representation.
-SSA has a data base on this question from 1979-2015.
-The percentage of cases in which a claimant was represented by an attorney ranged from a low of 43% in 1979 to a high of 81% in 2006 and 2007, with an average patent registration examination, for anyone, including a lawyer, seeking to become a registered patent practitioner.
+SSA has a data base on this question from 1979-2015.53 The percentage of cases in which a claimant was represented by an attorney ranged from a low of 43% in 1979 to a high of 81% in 2006 and 2007, with an average patent registration examination, for anyone, including a lawyer, seeking to become a registered patent practitioner.
 See Jon J. Lee, Double Standards: An Empirical Study of Patent and Trademark Discipline, 61 B.C.
 L. Rev. 1613, 1631-32 (2020) (describing the process for admission to practice in patent matters).
 On the trademark side, however, the USPTO requires attorneys only to be licensed and in good standing, and the agency generally does not permit non-attorney practitioners.
 Id. at 1632-33.

+'''

-- 38 C.F.R. § 14.629(b)(1)(i).
+38 C.F.R. § 14.629(b)(1)(i).

+'''

-38 C.F.R. § 14.629(b)(1)(iii).
+4538 C.F.R. § 14.629(b)(1)(iii).

-38 C.F.R. § 14.629(b)(1)(iv).
+4638 C.F.R. § 14.629(b)(1)(iv).

-38 C.F.R. § 14.629(b)(2).

-- 38 C.F.R. § 14.629(b)(2).

-38 C.F.R. § 14.629(b)(3) ("Evidence showing lack of good character and reputation includes, but is not limited to, one or more of the following: Conviction of a felony, conviction of a misdemeanor involving fraud, bribery, deceit, theft, or misappropriation; suspension or disbarment from a court, bar, or Federal or State agency on ethical grounds; resignation from admission to a court, bar, or Federal or State agency while under investigation to avoid sanction.").
+4938 C.F.R. § 14.629(b)(3) ("Evidence showing lack of good character and reputation includes, but is not limited to, one or more of the following: Conviction of a felony, conviction of a misdemeanor involving fraud, bribery, deceit, theft, or misappropriation; suspension or disbarment from a court, bar, or Federal or State agency on ethical grounds; resignation from admission to a court, bar, or Federal or State agency while under investigation to avoid sanction.").

-38 C.F.R. § 14.629(b)(6).

-38 C.F.R. § 14.629(a).

-38 C.F.R. § 14.630.

-The data base is available at www.ssa.gov/open/data/representation-at-ssa-hearings.html.
+53The data base is available at www.ssa.gov/open/data/representation-at-ssa-hearings.html.